SQream/sqream_docs/getting_started/managing_your_resources/cost_management.rst

 Resizing Your Cluster
 ^^^^^^^^^^^^^^^^^^^^^

-Resizing your cluster provides adaptable and cost-effective resource management by enabling the adjustment of worker numbers in response to changing workloads.
+Resizing your cluster provides adaptable and cost-effective resource management by enabling the adjustment of Worker numbers in response to changing workloads.
 This flexibility allows you to optimize costs by reducing the cluster size during periods of lower demand, while also enabling dynamic scaling to meet performance needs during peak times.

 Resize may take 10—30 minutes, during which executed queries continue to run.

 #.
-To resize your cluster, go to **Settings** > **Cluster Resize**.
+To resize your cluster, go to **Settings** > **Worker Kit**.

 #.
-You may choose between one of the following plans:
+Choose between one of the following Worker kits:

 .. list-table:: Cluster Sizes
    :widths: auto
    :header-rows: 1

-   * - Cluster Size
+   * - Kit
      - Worker Count
      - Capability
-   * - Small
+   * - Explore
      - 1
      - Experiment with the BLUE interface
-   * - Medium
+   * - Basic
      - 4
      - Gain parallelism capabilities such as concurrency and shorter processing duration
-   * - Large
+   * - Pro
      - 10
      - Take advantage of parallelism capabilities such as concurrency, shorter query times and the ability to adjust resource pool sizes to suit various business needs
+   * - Custom
+     - Unlimited
+     - Contact our `support team <blue_support@sqreamtech.com>`_ for more information

 .. _suspending_and_resuming_pools: